Korean Grammar Point

 Key Takeaways

-• ~하다가 indicates that an action is interrupted by another action.
+• ~하다가 expresses an action in progress that is interrupted by another action.

 Quick Recap Quiz